Christians for Biblical Equality: History

+CBE was founded out of concerns over the inability of many women to use their gifts in ministry, and many evangelical egalitarians objecting to the earlier evangelical feminist organisation the Evangelical Women's Caucus (EWC) supporting gay rights.
+In 1986, the EWC voted on a resolution recognising its "lesbian minority" and supporting civil rights for homosexual people, which led to many members resigning, including Catherine Clark Kroeger who was encouraged by others to form an alternate organization.

-CBE was founded out of concerns over the inability of many women to use their gifts in ministry.
-Several evangelical leaders, including Gilbert Bilezikian, W. Ward Gasque, Stanley Gundry, Gretchen Gaebelein Hull, Catherine Clark Kroeger, Jo Anne Lyon, Alvera Mickelsen and Roger Nicole, assembled in 1987 to publish their perspective in a new scholarly journal, Priscilla Papers.
+Several evangelical leaders, including Kroeger, Gilbert Bilezikian, W. Ward Gasque, Stanley Gundry, Gretchen Gaebelein Hull, Jo Anne Lyon, Alvera Mickelsen and Roger Nicole assembled in 1987 to publish their perspective in a new scholarly journal, Priscilla Papers.
 The group determined that a national organization was needed to provide education, support, and leadership about Biblical equality.
-They constructed a statement entitled "Men, Women, and Biblical Equality" that provides an overview of the Biblical teachings that support women’s full participation in all levels of ministry, as well as mutuality in marriage.
+They constructed a statement entitled "Men, Women, and Biblical Equality" that provides an overview of the Biblical teachings that support women's full participation in all levels of ministry, as well as mutuality in marriage.
 The statement was widely published in 1990 in such national forums as Christianity Today and Leadership.
 The Statement has been translated and disseminated into 15 languages.

 Christians for Biblical Equality was established on January 2, 1988.
 Catherine Clark Kroeger served as the first president of the organization.
-Since 2001, Mimi Haddad has served as CBE’s second president.
+Since 2001, Mimi Haddad has served as CBE's second president.
 CBE's papers are held at Catherine Clark Kroeger's family home.

 An Australian Chapter of CBE was established in Melbourne in October 2005.
 This has now expanded to three Australian Chapters, in Melbourne, Sydney and Perth.

 The Council on Biblical Manhood and Womanhood (CBMW) was formed in 1987 to defend a complementarian perspective.